 #MindWellMOT checklist and Weekly self-care planner

-We know that we need to do things everyday to take care of our physical health like brushing our teeth or eating our greens but we don't often take the same approach with our mental health.
+We know that we need to do things every day to take care of our physical health, like brushing our teeth or eating our greens.
+Sometimes it's harder to take the same approach with our mental health.

 A car won't keep running without regular maintenance such as fuel top-ups, repairs and an MOT.

-In the same way, we need to take time to relax, recharge and nurture our emotional wellbeing each week to keep ourselves feeling healthy and with energy in the tank.
+In the same way, we need to take time to relax, recharge and nurture our emotional wellbeing each week.
+This can help keep us feel healthier and put energy in the tank.

 Activities we do to look after our physical and emotional health are often known as self-care.
 Self-care isn't a luxury or something fluffy and it doesn't have to cost lots of money.
-Building in time each week for self-care rituals and healthy habits can help us to maintain and nourish our sense of wellness; be more productive and cope better with life's ups and downs.
+Building in time each week for self-care rituals and healthy habits can help us to maintain and nourish our sense of wellness.
+It could also help us be more productive and cope better with life's ups and downs.

 Complete the #MindWellMOT checklist